South Bend, Indiana minor league baseball history: Southern Michigan League 1914–1915 / Central League 1916–1917

 In 1914, the South Bend Benders returned to play as members of the Class C level Southern Michigan League, also called the Southern Michigan "Association."
 In their first Southern Michigan League season, South Bend placed fourth in the ten–team league.
 The Benders finished with a record of 85–60, ending the season 10.5 games behind the first place Bay City Beavers.
 The 1914 managers were Ed Smith and Ben Koehler.

 The South Bend Factors won the 1915 Southern Michigan League Championship.
-The South Bend Factors were in 1st place in the league standings when the league folded mid–season.
+The South Bend Factors were in first place in the league standings when the league folded mid–season.
 The Southern Michigan League permanently disbanded on July 7, 1915.
 With a 44–24 record, South Bend placed first, playing the season under manager Ed Smith.
 South Bend finished 10.5 games ahead of the second place Battle Creek Crickets in the six–team league.

 South Bend returned to play as members of the Class B level Central League in 1916, continuing play at Springbrook Park.
 The 1916 South Bend Benders placed seventh in the eight–team Central League.
 With a record of 56–77, South Bend finished 31.5 games behind the champion Grand Rapids Black Sox.
 The 1916 Benders' managers were Ben Koehler and Lee Tannehill.

-The 1917 South Bend Benders moved to Peoria, Illinois during the Central League Season and the team made the playoffs.
-On July 8, 1917, South Bend was 40–20 under player/manager Bill Jackson, when the franchise moved to Peoria to finish the season as the Peoria Distillers.
+The 1917 South Bend Benders moved to Peoria, Illinois during the Central League season and the team made the playoffs.
+On July 8, 1917, South Bend had a record of 40–20, playing under player/manager Bill Jackson, when the franchise moved to Peoria to finish the season as the Peoria Distillers.
 With an overall record of 66–55, South Bend/Peoria placed third in the Central League final standings.
 They were managed by Harry Smith (26–35) and Jackson.
 In the 1917 Playoffs, the Grand Rapids Black Sox defeated the South Bend Benders/Peoria Distillers 4 games to 3.

 Central League 1932

 South Bend was without a minor league team until the 1932 South Bend Twins played as members of the Central League.
 The Twins permanently folded on July 21, 1932, along with the Canton Terriers.
-The South Bend Twins had a record of 29–57 and were 5th in the six–team league when the franchise folded.
+The South Bend Twins had a record of 29–57 and were in fifth place in the six–team league when the franchise folded.
 The 1932 managers were Jesse Altenburg, Clarence Roper and Whitey Belber.
 The 1932 South Bend Twins were the last minor league team in South Bend until 1988.

 After the minor league teams, the South Bend Blue Sox women's teams played as members of the All-American Girls Professional Baseball League (AAGPBL) from 1943 to 1954.
 The South Bend Blue Sox and the famed Rockford Peaches were the only two teams to play for the duration of the AAGBPL.

 1988–present

-In 1988, South Bend resumed minor league play as the South Bend White Sox became members of the Class A level Midwest League.
+In 1988, South Bend resumed minor league play when the South Bend White Sox became members of the Class A level Midwest League.
 The South Bend Cubs, continue minor league play today.